-HARSCO CORPORATION % SENIOR NOTES DUE 2013
+HARSCO CORPORATION 5.125% SENIOR NOTES DUE 2013

-The notes will bear interest at the rate of % per year and will mature on September , 2013.
-Interest on the notes is payable on and of each year, beginning on , 2004.
-The notes will not be redeemable prior to maturity and will not be subject to any sinking fund.
+The notes will bear interest at the rate of 5.125% per year and will mature on September 15, 2013.
+Interest on the notes is payable on March 15 and September 15 of each year, beginning on March 15, 2004.
+We have the option to redeem, at any time and from time to time, all or a portion of the notes at a redemption price equal to the sum of (i) the principal amount of the notes to be redeemed, plus accrued interest to the redemption date, and (ii) a make-whole amount.
+The notes will not be subject to any sinking fund.
 The notes will be our unsecured senior obligations and will rank equally with all of our other unsecured senior indebtedness.